X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim03floorplan.md

 # Creating a floorplan

-Now that we have seen how we can import simple images into our MonoGame project and have displayed them on triangles, it is not that difficult to create a large amount of images.
-It is however, more important to find a way to get the computer define all of the vertices for us.
+Now that we have seen how we can import simple images into our MonoGame project and have displayed them on triangles, it is not that difficult to create a large number of images.
+It is, however, more important to find a way to get the computer to define all of the vertices for us.

 ## The city floor plan